aseekatz/AnaerobeWorkshop/README.md

 - [QIIME2](https://qiime2.org/) (which has succeeded QIIME) is a free, open-source bioinformatics platform initially developed by the Knight (University of California, San Diego) and Caporaso (Northern Arizona University) labs.
 QIIME2 has online documentation to get you started on processing and analyzing your data, with an easy user interface to quickly visualize data.
 [Workshops](https://workshops.qiime2.org/) (both online and in-person) are also available for you to learn how to use QIIME2.
 - [DADA2](https://benjjneb.github.io/dada2/index.html) is another pipeline that can be used to process and analyze your data.
 As opposed to clustering your sequences into Operational Taxonomic Units (OTUs), a commonly used method in microbial community analysis to represent species-level composition, DADA2 produces Amplicon Sequence Variants (ASVs), producing a count of exact sequence matches of your data.
 [DADA2](https://benjjneb.github.io/dada2/tutorial.html) is easily implemented in R following their online tutorial.

 We encourage you to check out the documentation and tutorials available to see which program fits your needs.
 For the purposes of this workshop, we will focus on using RStudio to analyze data files that were processed using mothur.
+Any of the analyses done in this tutorial are applicable to data processed by any of these pipelines.

 ### 2. Processing your sequence data